bk/wmk-docs/content/lunr.md

   using the information in `idx.summaries.json`, this must currently be solved independently by the template/theme author.

-- Note that only the raw Markdown content is indexed, not the HTML after the Markdown has been processed.
-The output of Mako templates (including shortcodes) is not indexed either.
+- Note that only the raw content document is indexed, not the HTML after the markdown (or other input content) has been processed.
+The only exception to this is that the binary input formats (DOCX, ODT, EPUB) are converted to markdown before being indexed.
+The output of Mako templates (including shortcodes called from the content documents) is not indexed either.